 What do most Manitobans do for rest and relaxation?
 There are a lot of choices!
-Aside from exploring nature, culture and the arts, there are many things you can do to relax, unwind and recover from a grueling work week.
+Aside from exploring nature, culture and the arts, there are many things you can do to relax and recover from a busy work week.
 Here are some of the most common ways you can have fun on the weekends:

 Who doesn’t love barbecues?
-Look at most Manitoban backyards and for sure you’ll see that there’s a grill.
-Summer is the season for barbecue parties but you can grill those meats even until late fall, or as long as you’re not knee-deep in snow and out in the freezing cold.
-A barbecue is a great venue to get together with your neighbors and friends and start getting to know them over yummy food and beers (or other drinks, of course).
+Look at most Manitoban backyards and you’ll see a grill.
+Summer is the season for barbecue parties but you can grill even until late fall, or as long as you’re not knee-deep in snow!
+A barbecue is a great way to get together with your neighbors and friends and start getting to know them over yummy food and beers (or other drinks, of course).

 Explore family parks

 In Winnipeg, your all-weather park is Assiniboine Park.
 It is where you can take long strolls, play sports, or barbecue outdoors in spring, summer and fall.
-In winter, you can learn to ice skate there on one of the longest ice trails in the world.
-The Assiniboine zoo also has various attractions all year-round.
+In winter, you can learn to ice skate there through a kilometre long ice trail (Terry Fox Fitness Trail).
+The Assiniboine Park Zoo also has various attractions all year-round.

-With the many lakes in Manitoba, it’s no wonder that fishing is one of the major pastimes in the province.
+Fishing is one of the major pastimes in the province.
 Plus, it’s one of those activities where social distancing comes naturally.
-But before you go out into the water, you should first learn about recreational fishing regulations which will tell you how and where to get licences, what fishing methods to use, and other guidelines.
-Also check out Fishing in Manitoba (Travel Manitoba site) and Manitoba’s fishing hot spots from Outdoor Canada if you want to know more.
+But before you go out into the water, you should get information about recreational fishing regulations to know how and where to get a licence, what fishing methods to use, and other guidelines.
+Also check out Fishing in Manitoba (Travel Manitoba site) and Manitoba’s fishing hot spots for more great tips.

 If retail therapy is your only cure, Manitoba has malls and shopping centres where you can treat yourself (pun intended).
 Around Winnipeg, there’s Polo Park, St. Vital Centre, Portage Place, Johnston Terminal, and the Forks Market (or read Winnipeg Shopping Guide: The top 5 shopping districts in Winnipeg for more upscale and/or quaint shops around the City).
 Brandon has Brandon Shoppers Mall, Portage la Prairie has Portage la Prairie Mall and Steinbach has Clearspring Shopping Centre.